p0nce/d-idioms/idioms/Phobos gems.md

 ## Explicit destructor call with `object.destroy()`

 Whenever you want to destroy an object manually, `destroy()` is probably what you want.
-As a part of `object.d, it is always available.
+As a part of `object.d`, it is always available.

 See: [http://dlang.org/phobos/object.html#.destroy](http://dlang.org/phobos/object.html#.destroy)